Los Angeles Police Brutality and Civil Rights Lawyer

 Eric Briceno

 In 2020, a mentally ill man, Eric Briceno, tried to attack his elderly father while he was under the influence of a controlled substance.
 Police responded to the home and found Briceno asleep.
-They tried to arrest him, but Briceno fought back, and deputies used pepper spray and tasers to restrain him.
+They attempted to arrest him, but Briceno fought back, and deputies used pepper spray and tasers to restrain him.
 They then handcuffed him and used a hobble restraint, causing his breathing to stop.
 Attempts at CPR were unsuccessful, and he was pronounced dead at a hospital.

 Rodney King